yiyuan1840/BuildingPortfolioEnergyAnalyst/README.md

 The building geometry information are calculated, structured and stored in a csv file:
 * buildingInfo.csv

-The bldgSimulation.py script reads the buildingInfo.csv and performs annual hourly dynamic simulation.
+The bldgSimulation.py script reads the buildingInfo.csv and performs annual dynamic building energy simulation.
 The simulation outputs are written as "building name" output.csv, such as:
 * building one output.csv

 The bldgVisualization.py script reads the building output.csv and generate two charts for each building: